Raku/intellij-ide-plugin/perl6-idea-plugin/docs/completion.md

 ##### Nesting level

-Nesting level indicates how much did we ascend to parents of class/role.
+Nesting level indicates how much did we ascend toward parents of a class/role.
 It initially starts from zero and is increased when inheritance/composition chain is used to contribute symbols.

 For example